migueltorrescosta/nifek/README.md

 ## 📤 Static File Serving

 Solved by [Whitenoise](https://whitenoise.evans.io/en/stable/django.html), which provides caching and compression out of the box.
-This can potentially be improved via:

-- optimizing delivery times via CloudFlare or another CDN provider as the source of all StaticFiles.
+Loading times can be decreased by setting up CloudFlare or another CDN provider as the source of all StaticFiles.
-- Removing the collectstatic from the predeploy script ( it shouldn't be needed anymore, we need to check that it doesn't destroy the admin panel css though )

 ## 📩 Email setup